hoppersroppers/training/Core/1.IntroductionToHacking/7-DefenseAgainstDarkArts/4-IRL.md

 Tasks:
 * Read this: http://images.secure.f-secure.com/Web/FSecure/%7B319382b2-a040-4c88-bd94-20eed01bf22f%7D_F-Secure-Evil-Maid-Guide.pdf
-* Create more tasks...
-* Where does an evil maid attack fall into your personal
+* Where does an evil maid attack fall into your personal threat model?

 You can also mount an encrypted partition in your OS, and use that to hold a virtual machine to do your important work on.
 That gives you a ton of deniability, especially with the ability to make multiple partitions that unlock to different passwords.
 Remember though, if you get hacked on the outside, you get hacked in the VM as well.
 Either way, you need FDE and secure boot if you want to beat an evil maid.